code4romania/terraform-gcloud-website-factory/README.md

 Before deploying, make sure to verify the ownership of the domain used for this service here: https://search.google.com/search-console/welcome

 Create a new service account to be used in Terraform Cloud from here: https://console.cloud.google.com/iam-admin/serviceaccounts.
+Required roles for the service account:

+- Editor
+- Project IAM Admin
+- Secret Manager Admin
+- Compute Network Admin

 Generate and download the JSON keys and then used them as GOOGLE_CREDENTIALS env variable in Terraform Cloud

+---

 Every client (user that want a website-factory deployed) will have a Terraform Cloud workspace connected to this repository.
 Variables are defined inside Terraform Cloud for each workspace.
 Push to main branch will result in a new deploy to stage env (on code4ro infra).
 Push to production branch will result in a new deploy to every client that have a workspace in Terraform Cloud.
 So with one push to production we can deploy the changes to all clients simultaneously.